jdinh8124/developer-resources/README.md

 Technology has always been a driving force in my career and it has led me to LearningFuze, where I studied Full Stack Web Development which helped me grow in the industry of coding and programming.
 While enrolled at LearningFuze I was immersed in HTML5, CSS3, JavaScript, NodeJs, React, PostgreSQL and a variety of other libraries and frameworks.
 Most importantly, I gained the skills necessary towards learning new languages and technologies that will help me continue to grow.

+Outside of work, I am a proud son, grandson, and uncle.
+Knowing that I have my family by my side motivates me to improve every single day.
+Feel free to reach out to me if you are ever in a similar position or would like to connect!

 ## Podcasts I follow
 - Front End Happy Hour
 - JS Party